sirkamar/AROLib/README.md

 ## Collection Iteration
-For ease of use, the ARO Library has included support for the “range-based for” iteration to allow for simplified traversal over the elements of an `Array`, or an interable collection (i.e. any class that implements the `Iterable` interface), such as `ArrayList`, `LinkedList`, `Vector` or several other collection implementations within the ARO Utilities namespace.
+For ease of use, the ARO Library has included support for the “range-based for” iteration to allow for simplified traversal over the elements of an `Array`, or an iterable collection (i.e. any class that implements the `Iterable` interface), such as `ArrayList`, `LinkedList`, `Vector` or several other collection implementations within the ARO Utilities namespace.
 Please note: the “range-based for” iteration provides a <u>read-only</u> view of the elements within a collection.

 ```cpp
 RArray<int> intArr = {1, 2, 3, 4, 5};